Legal Considerations for Remote Developers Hiring: Contract Terms, IP Rights, & More

 8. Pricing and payment aspects

-One of the commonly encountered problems clients face is international money transfers.
+One of the problems that clients commonly encounter is international money transfers.
 Key aspects to pay attention to include:

 Payment method